Should the GNO Liquidity Mining program for Prediction Markets using Gnosis CT be launched?

-GIP: 9 title: Launch Liquidity Mining program for Prediction Markets using Gnosis Conditional Tokens author: Jimmy Ragosa status: Draft type: Meta created: 2021-03-22
+GIP: 9 title: Launch Liquidity Mining program for Prediction Markets using Gnosis Conditional Tokens author: Jimmy Ragosa status: Phase 3 type: Meta created: 2021-03-22

 The original phase-1 post about setting up a Gnosis CT Liquidity Mining program was well-received and the requests for clarification were mostly focused on Gnosis CT value capture mechanisms for GNO holders which can be designed and proposed in other dedicated threads.
 The proposal is thus now moved to phase 2.